6 Proven Methods for Measuring Customer Satisfaction

 Simpler scales are more robust to cultural differences and more suited for capturing service quality.
 This is why the US government uses a simple emoji-based CSAT question for its feedback, and why the live chat survey example above uses a 5-star rating.

-The strength from this metric is that its question isn’t about an emotion (“How satisfied am I?”), but about an intention (“How likely am I to refer?”), which is easier to answer.
-It cuts down to the question of whether the product is good enough to refer it and put your own reputation on the line.
+The strength from NPS is that it's not about an emotion of satisfaction, but about your intention of referring – which is easier to answer.
+It cuts down to the question of whether the product is good enough to put your own reputation on the line.

 Calculating your NPS score is quite easy.
 Take the percentage of respondents who fall within the ‘promoter’ category (10 - 9) and subtract the percentage of ‘detractors’ (0 - 6).